-DHPP: Stands for distemper, hepatitis, parvo, and parainfluenza.
+DAPP: Stands for distemper, adenovirus, parvo, and parainfluenza.
 They are deadly viral diseases causing neurologic issues, internal organ failure, severe intestinal and respiratory issues.
 Given in four rounds at 6,9,12 and 15 weeks of age.
 Then given yearly to every three years thereafter.

 Bordetella (Kennel Cough): Airborne upper respiratory virus.
 Not just for pets that board or are groomed.
-Virus is airborne and can be picked up from neighbor's dogs, dog parks, walking on bike trails, etc. Given in two rounds at 12 and 15 weeks.
-Then given yearly thereafter
+Virus is airborne and can be picked up from neighbor’s dogs, dog parks, walking on bike trails, etc. We currently use the oral bordetella vaccine which is a single oral administration, then given yearly thereafter.